 While broadcasting or recording, the control windows such as the Scenes window and Overlays window will always remain visible above all other windows, even when in another app.

 Your Ecamm Live account is what you use to identify yourself and your Ecamm Live subscription.
-Click Manage Account to change your name, email address or password.
+Click Manage Account to change your name, email address or password, or to switch from monthly to yearly billing.

 If you have an active Ecamm Live subscription, you’ll see a Manage Billing button.
 Click this to update your billing information, view, download and print invoices, or cancel your subscription.